 Ashwagandha For Weight Loss, Blood Sugar Management & Cholesterol

 Ashwagandha may aid in weight loss and healthy dietary choices as it reduces stress-eating.
 Chronic stress especially makes the individual more susceptible to becoming obese.
 A study confirmed that ashwagandha supplementation prevents food cravings, lowers serum cortisol, and reduces body weight in chronically stressed adults.
+For a more thorough discussion on ashwagandha and weight loss, check out our article on how ashwagandha supplementation may have an effect on your thyroid.

 Stress management may not be the only way ashwagandha affects weight management.
 Healthy volunteers who took ashwagandha capsules experienced reductions in LDL (bad) cholesterol and body fat percentage.
 Clinically in 6 patients, ashwagandha root extract lowered blood sugar levels and cholesterol.
 Neither cohort experienced any adverse effects.